yegorsokolov/MT5/README.md

 and prints shell exports for immediate use.
 9. **Verify MetaTrader 5 connectivity** –
    1. Ensure the MetaTrader 5 terminal is running and logged into the account you intend to trade.
-   2. Run `python scripts/setup_terminal.py --install-heartbeat` (append `--path "<terminal-or-install-dir>"` if the helper cannot auto-detect the terminal).
-The script confirms Python can initialise MetaTrader 5 and prints the connected account details.
+   2. `scripts/setup_ubuntu.sh` now runs `python scripts/setup_terminal.py --install-heartbeat`
+      automatically, but you can execute it manually (append `--path "<terminal-or-install-dir>"` when auto-detection fails) to confirm the bridge is healthy or to supply explicit credentials.
+The script prints the connected account details on success.
    3. If the script reports an error, review the reason, open the terminal logs and run the installed `ConnectionHeartbeat` script from the Navigator tree for detailed diagnostics before retrying.
 10. **Enable automated trading** –
     1. In MetaTrader 5 open **Tools → Options → Expert Advisors** and tick **Allow automated trading**.